simoncoggins/Realtime-Weather/README.txt

 Project to produce live weather data for kiting

 Two main elements to project:
-- PHP script to scrape data from weather sources and present as single JSON source file
+- PHP script to scrape data from weather sources and present as single JSON source file (collect.php)
-- JavaScript page to collect latest data and display
+- JavaScript page to collect latest data and display (currently table.html)

 == Script ==